-'''

 local result, error = splash:wait_for_resume([[

 function main(splash) {

 setTimeout(function () {

-'''

-function main(splash)

-'''

 splash.resume();

 }, 3000);

 }

-]])

--- result is {}

--- error is nil
+-- result is {} -- error is nil

-end

-'''

 result is set to an empty table to indicate that nothing was returned from splash.resume.
-You can use assert(splash:wait\for\resume(...)) even when JavaScript does not return a value because the empty table signifies success to assert().
+You can use assert (splash:wait_for_resume(...)) even when JavaScript does not return a value because the empty table signifies success to assert().

-Note: Your JavaScript code must contain a main () function.
+Note: Your JavaScript code must contain a main() function.
 You will get an error if you do not include it.
 The first argument to this function can have any name you choose, of course.
 We will call it splash by convention in this documentation.